 Some banks will pay interest on money in checking accounts, as well.
-Typically, banks pay monthly interest rates of about one percent — a lowly sum compared to what they charge for credit cards and personal loans.
+Typically, banks offer monthly rates of about one percent — a lowly sum compared to what they charge for credit cards and personal loans.

-For savers, the best rates can be found in certificates of deposit (or CDs) that lock away your money for a few months or years.
+For savers, the best rates can be found in certificates of deposit (CDs) that lock away your money for a few months or years.
 The best rates can be found online using a comparison aggregator like Bankrate.
-For investors, bonds and money-market funds (through banks like CIT) will pay steady interest, too.
+For investors, bonds and money-market funds will pay steady interest, too.

 Compound interest, on the other hand, is calculated monthly on the entire balance of your savings account or bank loan, which includes the previous interest payments on the balance.

 For savers, compounding is what it’s is all about.